 It is clear that they both share the typical electric toothbrush form factor.
 Yet there are small differences in the aesthetics of the handles.

 Where once Sonicare took the lead in design, Oral-B have made significant improvements.
-The iO and is a model more fitting of the price tag requested of it.
+The iO 9 and 10 are models more fitting of the price tags requested of it.

-Whilst neither handle are perfect cylinders, the iO is the slightly more rounded of the two.
+Whilst none of handles are perfect cylinders, the iO’s are the slightly more rounded of the three.
 The Prestige feels squarer in hand.

 The hands-on images throughout this review show the design differences of each handle.

 In hand and use, I think I do prefer the Sonicare.
-Although the pressure sensitive buttons on the 9900 are more awkward than the tactile buttons that the iO has.
+Although the pressure sensitive buttons on the 9900 are more awkward than the tactile buttons that the iO 9 and 10 have.
 You get more feedback when pressing the iO’s buttons.
 They are too rubber/silicone coated so feel more obvious to the fingertip than those on the 9900.

 The Prestige does not have any cleaning mode labels on the brush handle.
 This is unlike most other models from the brand.
 This helps with the clean look.
 Even the intensity setting icons appear to vanish into the handle.
 Only when backlit do they become obvious.

-With the iO, all the brushing modes are shown on the OLED screen, which is quite a unique feature.
+With the iO10 and 9, all the brushing modes are shown on the OLED screen, which is quite a unique feature.

 Then again, these are led more by brushing time than anything.
 If you have brushed for 30 seconds, you know that is not good enough compared to the recommended 2 minutes.

-A major aesthetic difference is the light ring around the neck of the handle of the iO, compared to the 9900.
+A major aesthetic difference is the light ring around the neck of the handle of the iO 9 and 10, compared to the 9900.